Aputheatre

-Aputheatre ("APU" or "APUT") began life as the Aids Positive Underground Theatre Company.
+Aputheatre ("APU" or "APUT") is a theatre company in Brighton, England that began as the Aids Positive Underground Theatre Company.
 Founded in 1989 at the Sussex Aids Centre in Brighton, England, the objective was to provide a cultural response to HIV and Aids.
 The company quickly established a reputation for hard-hitting drama very much in the In-yer-face theatre style and a good example of queer theatre.
 From 1994 onwards, Aputheatre produced work that moved away from being exclusively about HIV-AIDS.
 Though HIV remained a key subtext in many works, other themes like prostitution, pornography, sexual politics became more important.

 The company’s first production, Crying Celibate Tears by John Roman Baker, was performed as part of the Brighton Festival Fringe.
 It was an instant hit with public and critics alike and the company was invited to perform the following year as part of the main Brighton Festival programme at the Marlborough Theatre.
 This time the play was The Ice Pick and the company won the Festival Award for Best Theatre.
 The Los Angeles Times called the play "vivid and compelling".

 The following year, in 1991, several sponsors withdrew funds from the Brighton Festival in protest at the company's inclusion, causing embarrassment within the festival administration and much public outcry.
 Political controversy often accompanied the company's performances.
 Politicians in Edinburgh and Forlì, Italy tried to gain votes by calling for theatres' funding to be withdrawn.
 Printers also refused to print festival brochures.
 Even within the company's home base, the Sussex Aids Centre, there was fierce opposition from some to the company's work which was considered too strong, too gay and which never followed a politically correct line.
 Such controversy and opposition also garnered support for the theatre company, notably from Lindsay Kemp and Derek Jarman.